 Each season, remove any new shoots that cross over each other and are rubbing, as well as dead wood or newly formed co-dominant leaders.
 Once pears and apples begin to mature and bear, you have the option of thinning some of the fruit to allow the remaining mast to get larger.
 This is almost always done in commercial orchards, but is not really necessary for wildlife plantings.
 If you don’t thin the fruit, you’ll wind up with an abundance of smaller fruit, but it will still be very attractive to wildlife.

-Pruning to control fireblight bacteria on apple and pear trees is another issue, and QDMA has produced a video with guidance on controlling fireblight.
+Pruning to control fireblight bacteria on apple and pear trees is another issue, and we have another article with guidance on controlling fireblight.

 While peaches are seldom planted to attract wildlife, plums are sometimes added to the mix.
 Peaches, plums and even nectarines all do best when pruned in an open, bowl-shaped form.
 This is the opposite of the way you pruned your pears and apples.
 Now we actually remove the central leader and allow four to five horizontal branches to grow out from the main trunk.
 By doing this we allow more air and sunlight to penetrate into the limbs and tops of these problematic trees that might otherwise struggle with disease.
 As with apples and pears, each year remove new shoots that cross each other or crowd other branches.